baichen-du/baichen-du.github.io/index.md

 &#8226; <b>Du, Baichen</b>, Pfiffner, Alexandra, Johnson, Keith.
 (Submitted).
 The role of visible articulatory variation in Mandarin sibilant contrast and merger. <i>98th Annual Meeting of Linguistic Society of America, New York, NY.</i>
 <br>
 <br>-->
 &#8226; <b>Du, Baichen</b>, Pfiffner, Alexandra, Johnson, Keith.
 (Submitted).
-Consonant and vowel rounding: same acoustics, different visuals. <i>185th Meeting of Acoustical Society of America & 2023 Meeting of the Australian Acoustical Society, Sydney, Australia.</i>
+Consonant and vowel rounding: same acoustics, different visuals.
+Poster to be presented at the 185th Meeting of Acoustical Society of America & 2023 Meeting of the Australian Acoustical Society, Sydney, Australia.
 <br>
 <br>
 &#8226; <b>Du, Baichen</b>, Pfiffner, Alexandra, Johnson, Keith.
 (2023, Oct).
 Visible articulatory variation as a cue to sound change: Lip rounding and lip protrusion variability in the Mandarin sibilant merger.
 Talk to be given at New Ways of Analyzing Variation 51: Variation in the World’s Languages (NWAV51), Queens College CUNY, New York City, NY.